 Devoted to working with children, Fleur is a certified early childhood music educator with Music Together®.
 She has directed children’s productions in LA, Texas and New York.
 Fleur lives in NYC with her husband, Producing Artistic Director, Peter Dobbins.

 Fleur recently appeared in the production of Between Men at the Midtown International Theatre Festival where she won the award for Outstanding Actress in a short subject play.
-She is developing the role of Mary McCarthy in a new play called Deconstruction by Jonathan Leaf to be produced by the Storm Theatre Company in March.
+She is developed the role of Mary McCarthy in a new play called Deconstruction as well as originated the role of Phyllis Feinberg in The Fight, both by Jonathan Leaf produced by the Storm Theatre Company.

 A Good Friend

 Film (Short, Comedy and Romance) Actress A good friend is a comedy that explores the relationships between women and the need in all of us to please and follow advice being given that may not feel right.
 Mary Jean is very opinionated and is ready to help Maeve jump back into the dating world by advising her on what she should do for her dating profile video.
 She only wants to help Maeve, or does she?
 The world of dating in this fun short actually serves as a parallel to the acting world and the infinite advice actors are given.
 Actors sometimes follow advice that may not be most helpful to them out of desperation, or because they trust the source so greatly, much like in the world of dating.
 The moral is of course as Jane Austen once wrote in Mansfield Park, "We have all a better guide in ourselves, if we would attend to it, than any other person can be".
 Written by Kelsey